nostrdesignguide/nostrdesignguide.github.io/docs/unique-design-challenges.md

   ### Design considerations
   1. There is no guarantee of deletion on nostr.
 Therefore it is unintentionally misleading for nostr apps to refer a request to delete as a "delete".
-  2. Superior terminology of "deletion request" sets expectations accordingly (see discussion [here](https://github.com/nostr-protocol/nips/pull/1425)).
+  2. Superior terminology of "deletion request" sets expectations accordingly (see terminology [here](https://github.com/nostr-protocol/nips/blob/master/09.md#event-deletion-request), and discussion [here](https://github.com/nostr-protocol/nips/pull/1425)).

   ### Open & unanswered design questions
   1. Should the app team warn the user that there is no guarantee anything can be deleted, once posted to nostr?